TeamStarDrive/StarDrive/README.md

 [For general mod information, installation instructions, and download please go to the ModDB page.](http://www.moddb.com/mods/deveks-mod)

 # Goals #
-The current goal of BlackBox Texas is code refactoring and stability improvements.
+The current goal of BlackBox - Hyperion are:

-* 5000 ships in game
-* 3x speed at 20 fps minimum when zoomed out on galactic map without force full simulation on.
+* More Performance Improvements
+* Gas Giant mining operations
-* 1000 planets
+* Tradable resources

-Once Texas refactor has been complete, improvements to combat, smarter AI and a basic Storyline has been planned.
+* Racial planet preferences
+* New mesh, texture and shader loading system for stability

 ### How do I get set up for Development? ###